shirads/Coursera-GettingAndCleaningData/README.md

-# Getting and Cleaning Data Project (Peer Assessments)
+# Getting and Cleaning Data Project - Peer Assessments
 ### Purpose
 The purpose of this project is to demonstrate out ability to collect, work with, and clean a data set.